David4D/GCManager/README.md

  - GCManager.m
  - NSDataAES256.h
  - NSDataAES256.m
-3. Open the `GCManager.h` file and change the `kGCManagerKey` constant to the secret key you want to use for encryption/decryption
+3. Open the `GCManager.m` file and change the `kGCManagerKey` constant to the secret key you want to use for encryption/decryption
 4. Import the `GCManager.h` file
 5. Enjoy